So, you fancy yourself a wee dram of malt whisky while you’re here in Scotland?

 It’s hard to know for sure how long the process of whisky distilling has been around.
 At least the 15th century, probably long before.

-We gather up the barely and soak it in water before spreading it out to germinate.
+We gather up the barley and soak it in water before spreading it out to germinate.
 After six or seven days, you’ve got green malt, perfect for the kiln.
 After it’s smoked in peat, it’s mashed down into a coarse grist and now its ready to ferment.
 Into the ‘pot’ it goes and so begins the distilling process.
 Only the purest liquid makes it through.
 Only the best.

 There’s far more to it than that, but you’re just here for the drink, no?